Menu

 For both a self-employed and employed dentist, the maximum amount of coverage is 70% of your regular gross income.

 You can choose less than 70% to keep your monthly payment down.
-The reason for a coverage cap is to encourage claimants to return to the workplace, which may be harder if the salary is paid at 100% within the insurance coverage when unable to keep working.
+The reason for a coverage cap is to encourage claimants to return to the workplace, which may be more challenging if the salary is paid at 100% within the insurance coverage when unable to keep working.

 It should not put you in a better financial situation than if you had never made a claim and were working.